Statement from the Domain Registry

 None of the Board Members nor the Chairman are paid any remuneration and are only paid an honorarium for board meetings.
 As a company limited by guarantee, no profits are paid to shareholders, and any surplus funds are used for the development of the Internet.

 The LK Domain Registry continues to provide an efficient and reliable domain registration service, which is its primary function.
 At the same time, the registry supports Internet development and works towards the overall improvement of the Internet in Sri Lanka.

 Corporate Social Responsibility The Registry has contributed to building a society that is technology savvy, able to use tools to increase productivity, and encouraged the future generation to be innovators who would become positive contributors to society.

 The company has initiated a number of corporate social responsibility projects such as ‘Hithawathi’ and BestWeb.lk, which help to build responsible digital citizens.

-Training & awareness programs on the advantages and the proper use of the internet are conducted directly by the Registry as well as in collaboration with the Ministry of Education and other organisations.
+Training & awareness programs on the advantages and the proper use of the Internet are conducted directly by the Registry as well as in collaboration with the Ministry of Education and other organizations.

 The LK Domain Registry will continue to ensure that domain registrations are conducted in a professional manner.
 We will develop the internet, capturing new industry trends, and facilitating its effective use by our citizens.